Abigail Washburn: The Wu-Force

+Wu Fei and Washburn released a self-titled album on April 3, 2020, produced by Béla Fleck.

 Béla Fleck & Abigail Washburn

 With the birth of their son in May 2013, Washburn began a new era in her career.
 With the intent to keep the family together, the two began to make public appearances as a duo collaboration.
 Beginning in August 2013, Fleck and Washburn began a steady tour schedule of duo dates (sometimes affectionately referred to as "trio") billed as "Béla Fleck & Abigail Washburn".
 A year later, they announced that their first duo album, featuring only banjos and their voices, would be released on Rounder Records.
 The two recorded their album in their home and produced the record themselves.
 The album debuted at #1 on the Billboard Bluegrass charts and won the duo a Grammy Award for Best Folk Album.

 Personal life

 Washburn is married to banjo player Béla Fleck.
 Washburn first met Fleck in Nashville at a square dance where she was dancing and he was playing.
 In August 2007, Washburn was reported as being the "girlfriend" of Fleck.
 In May 2009, the Bluegrass Intelligencer website satirized the union, with Driessen joking that the couple promised a "male heir" who will be the "Holy Banjo Emperor".
 In February 2010, The Aspen Times reported that Fleck was Washburn's husband.
 On Sunday May 19, 2013, Washburn gave birth to their son in Nashville.
 Their second son, Theo, was born in 2018.